TradeTrust/documentation/docs/topics/introduction/transferable-records/title-transfer.md

 ### TradeTrust Contribution

-As previously documented under the Token Registry section, we can represent control of a TradeTrust document uniquely and singularly by registering its' hash with the Carrier's token registry.
+As previously documented under the Token Registry section, we can represent control of a TradeTrust document uniquely and singularly by registering its' hash with the Issuer's token registry.
 This hash is also known as a **Token ID**.
 This control will also be referred to as the **Token**.

 However, as the ERC721 standard only specifies a single mode of ownership, it cannot represent the duality of physical possession and legal ownership.